maybleMyers/H1111/README.md

 7/2/2025
     Add previews to multitalk model, some bug fixes, change layout.
 6/29/2025
     Support for MultiTalk model.
 Works very well but takes a while.
 Thanks to Meigen-AI
-6/21/2025
-    Add chunking to framepack's clip to process longer prompts.

 # H1111